KrisKasprzak/PowerPoint_to_INO/README.md

 <li>char button text created if buttons are created</li>
 <li>Code generated to create Button objects and initialization</li>
 <br>

+Here are examples of generated code (images on the left), and the origianl slide created in PowerPoint (images on the right).
+These images will help indicated what is supported and tips on usage.
+You may delete all slides and create your own, but DO NOT delete slide 1.
+Keep this first slide for instructions and the "create" button.
+The code is hard coded to start at slide 2.

 ![header image](https://raw.github.com/KrisKasprzak/PowerPoint_to_INO_320x240/master/Images/Screen_1.jpg)
 ![header image](https://raw.github.com/KrisKasprzak/PowerPoint_to_INO_320x240/master/Images/Screen_1p.JPG)